ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 ## Allegory

 We all like dancing right?
 Let’s pick up a dance that has been celebrated for centuries exhibiting a rich culture and humility from the Republic of Dagestan Russia, named Lezginka.
 I encourage you to look it up on Youtube.
-Lezginka is performed by a man and a woman, where the woman would move swiftly in round and the man would circle around the woman without touching each other.
+Lezginka is performed by a man and a woman, where the woman would move swiftly from corner to corner and the man would circle around the woman, they both would dance without touching each other.

 The man is often looking annoying to the woman, and I still think until now that the man should never be there.
 The man looks like a huge mistake where he would move his arms and feet in a weird way, he seems like a sliver to the dance complimented by the woman.